lasta11/DATA-CAPSTONE-PROJECT/README.md

 ### Software Setup
 * Packages used in notebook: numpy, pandas, matplotlib, tenserflow, sklearn, BeautifulSoup, requests, json, yfinance, seaborn, statsmodels.api
-Tensorflow-metal PluggableDevice was installed to accelerate training with Metal on Mac GPUs using this link.

 ### References: